noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 14/12/2021 01:09 **Francesca** is screaming while I'm trying to sleep.
 Someone will say how?
 Modulating her voice into my auditive cortex with electromagnetic weapons.
 Those weapons are a piece of the human trade network.
 Where are them?
 Are hidden behind a civilian installation, the important Collserola tower.
 - 16/12/2021 00:34 **Francesca** follow to torture, with her Mafia, her paramilitaries and a lot of components of Ligurian racket.
 - 16/12/2021 02:17 **Andreu** (**a neofranquist** hidden behind punk movement): "**I love torture**".
+- 16/12/2021 14:30 I'm seeing a page about rom deportation in auschwitz camp.
+Francesca "do you think that they was living in a bad way"?
+Fucking nazi shut up.
+- 20/12/2021 0000 as usual Francesca and Andreu had tortured me every days but I'm tired to write about because the do always the same thinks.
+Torture my lungs, penis, and stomach; speak about that Cosa Nostra is untouchable and that I cannot do complaints against; speak about drug abuse always about cocaine because they want that I start to sell drug for them.
+This is the target individual program, Andreu is a little bit human, Francesca is the most terrific sadistic person that I would have known in my life.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)